emanuele-f/PCAPdroid/tls_decryption.md

 1. Download and installation of the [PCAPdroid-mitm addon](https://github.com/emanuele-f/PCAPdroid-mitm).
 The actual decryption is performed by [mitmproxy](https://github.com/mitmproxy/mitmproxy), which is bundled into the addon
 2. Installation of the PCAPdroid [CA certificate](https://docs.mitmproxy.org/stable/concepts-certificates).
 The CA certificate is what allows PCAPdroid to decrypt the app data, and to do so, it must first be added to the certificate store.
 To increase security, a unique CA is generated at runtime by PCAPdroid

+**Note**: since PCAPdroid 2.0.1, if you installed PCAPdroid from Google Play, you have to download the addon APK from the [addon releases page](https://github.com/emanuele-f/PCAPdroid-mitm/releases) and install it manually; you will also need to update it manually when a new version is released.
+As long as the addon is not installed, the "TLS decryption" setting is hidden.
+This change was done to comply with the Google Play policies, which discourage any APK download outside of the Google Play environment.
+The F-Droid and Github builds are not affected, and still install and update the addon via the wizard.

 Before proceeding, check if your device has [Autostart](https://www.vivo.com/en/support/questionByTitle?title=How%20to%20turn%20on/off%20Autostart%20for%20my%20apps) or similar software which prevents background services from running, in which case you will need to whitelist the mitm addon, otherwise decryption will refuse to start.

 ## 3.3 Decrypting